 Copyright © Nucleus Medical Media, Inc.

 Motion sickness is more common in women and children.
-Other factors that increase your chances of getting motion sickness include: Family members who get motion sicknessA long or rough car, boat, plane, or train rideAmusement park ridesMigraine headaches
+Other factors that may increase your chance of motion sickness include: Family members who get motion sicknessA long or rough car, boat, plane, or train rideAmusement park ridesMigraine headaches

-The most common symptoms include: DizzinessUpset stomachNausea or vomiting
+The most common symptoms include: LightheadednessUpset stomachNausea or vomiting

 Other symptoms include: Tiredness or sleepinessSweatingCold, clammy feelingFeeling faintHeadacheLoss of color, especially in the face